 \section{Abstract}

+Efficient question-answering (QA) over extensive scientific literature is essential for evidence-based engineering decision-making.
 Retrieval-augmented generation (RAG) is increasingly applied to question-answering over long academic papers, where accurate evidence allocation under a fixed token budget is critical.
-Existing approaches typically flatten academic papers into unstructured chunks during preprocessing, which destroys the native hierarchical structure.
-This loss forces retrieval to operate in a disordered space, thereby producing fragmented contexts, misallocating tokens to non-evidential regions under finite token budgets, and increasing the reasoning burden for downstream language models.
-To address these issues, we propose PT-RAG, an RAG framework that treats the native hierarchical structure of academic papers as a low-entropy retrieval prior.
-PT-RAG first inherits the native hierarchy to construct a structure-fidelity PaperTree index, which prevents entropy increase at the source.
+However, existing approaches flatten papers into unstructured chunks, destroying the native hierarchical structure and forcing retrieval to operate in a disordered space.
+This produces fragmented contexts, misallocates tokens to non-evidential regions, and increases the reasoning burden for downstream language models.
+To address these issues, we propose SF-RAG, an RAG framework that treats the native hierarchical structure of academic papers as a low-entropy retrieval prior.
+SF-RAG first inherits the native hierarchy to construct a structure-fidelity index, which prevents entropy increase at the source.
 It then designs a path-guided retrieval mechanism that aligns query semantics to relevant sections and selects high relevance root-to-leaf paths under a fixed token budget, yielding compact, coherent, and low-entropy retrieval contexts.
-In contrast to existing RAG approaches, PT-RAG avoids entropy increase caused by destructive preprocessing and provides a native low-entropy structural basis for subsequent retrieval.
-To assess this design, we introduce entropy-based structural diagnostics that quantify retrieval fragmentation and evidence allocation accuracy.
-On three academic question-answering benchmarks, PT-RAG achieves consistently lower section entropy and evidence alignment cross entropy than strong baselines, indicating reduced context fragmentation and more precise allocation to evidential regions.
-These structural advantages directly translate into higher answer quality.
-Code is available at
+In contrast to existing RAG approaches, SF-RAG avoids entropy increase caused by destructive preprocessing and provides a native low-entropy structural basis for subsequent retrieval.
+We further introduce entropy-based structural diagnostics to quantify retrieval fragmentation and evidence allocation accuracy.
+Evaluations across three QA benchmarks show that SF-RAG significantly reduces retrieval fragmentation and improves evidence allocation.
+These structural benefits drive superior answer quality, establishing a scalable foundation for intelligent engineering document systems and future applications in technical specifications.